 As with many currencies, the CAD/HKD exchange rate moves over time, due to changes in supply and demand.

 Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Canada or Hong Kong is doing.
 Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-How much will my money transfer to Hong Kong cost?
+How much will my money transfer from Canada to Hong Kong cost?

-To transfer money to Hong Kong using one of the international money transfer providers in our tables, the fees range from 59.53 CAD with CurrencyFair to 148.32 CAD with Remitly (but the fee could be even higher with a bank).
+To transfer money from Canada to Hong Kong using one of the international money transfer providers in our tables, the fees range from 58.64 CAD with CurrencyFair to 161.58 CAD with Remitly (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you're transferring money, how much you're transferring, how you want to pay, and how you want the payment to be received.

 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.

 When you're transferring money internationally, don't forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.